spork-madness/standalone-hac/README.md

 3. Set the SOUP_HOSTNAME variable for your cluster eg `export SOUP_HOSTNAME=cluster-hostname` This is required so that the routes to the hac frontends are based on the correct hostname.
 4. Secrets and config - You will need to create a directory `hack/commit`  (copy `./hack/no-commit-templates`).
 You need credentials from your quay.io account in the correct formats and place these in the `commit` directory.
-4. Run `./hack/install.sh` and it will install clowder, the applications and a proxy.
+4. Run `./hack/install.sh` and it will install clowder, the ArgoCD applications for HAC.

 Note, the install will always install from a preview- branch.
 This is because it will change the gitops repo to reference the branch and repo itself.